Mulled wine: 12 surprising health benefits of our favourite festive drink

 Not convinced?
 Don’t take our word for it; a 2010 study in the American Journal of Epidemiology found that among 4,000 faculty members at five Spanish universities, those who drank wine for a year were 40% less likely to come down with a common cold.
 Obviously this only works in moderation, as wine can actively weaken your immune system when you’re ill; including colds.

 Enjoy nutmeg in your mulled wine?
 Who can blame you; not only does it taste magnificent, but it also acts as a detoxifying agent and can improve the overall health of your body.
-More specifically, though, it rules supreme in looking after your liver and kidney; nutmeg helps to cleanse these organs out of all the toxins that may be stored there, from alcohol, drugs, pollution, food, or natural organic toxins.

-It can act as an anti-inflammatory
+8. It may act as an anti-inflammatory

 It wouldn’t be a glass of mulled wine without a few cinnamon sticks, and these Christmassy bundles of fun are filled with antioxidants.
 Cue a potent anti-inflammatory activity, which can reduce swelling and restore normal tissue function – not to mention ease arthritic aches and pains.

-It could be good for your bones
+9. It could be good for your bones

 Once again, you can thank your red wine for this; a report in the American Journal of Epidemiology in April 2000 showed that women who drank around 11 grams of alcohol a day – the equivalent of one glass of wine – had greater bone mineral density, measured in the hip region of their thighbones, than nondrinkers or heavy drinkers.